Table of Contents

-The last thing worth mentioning is when you’re in the house, you must be respectful of the tenant stuff.
-Be very respectful of the tenant.
-You want to work very closely with your tenant on things like this in the future.
+The last thing worth mentioning is when you’re in the house, you must be respectful of the resident stuff.
+Be very respectful of the resident.
+You want to work very closely with your resident on things like this in the future.

-Can a tenant refuse entry to a landlord?
+Can a resident refuse entry to a landlord?
 Under most circumstances, yes, but it’s essential to know your rights as a landlord should any emergencies arise.

 Matthew is the CEO of Evernest.
 He is a student of the book Good to Great and is passionate about building the best property management company on the planet (and maybe even the universe if Elon Musk will hurry up).
 You can usually find Matthew at the baseball field with his son, at a dance recital with his daughter, or at his favorite restaurant with his wife, when he’s not in the office.
 And if you can’t find him in any of those places, it probably means he’s traveling.